How secure is my data?

 Due to regulatory and security reasons, you can only transfer funds from a bank account that is registered under your name.

-You can contact us at firstname.lastname@example.org and we will reply as soon as possible.
+You can contact us via the messaging service on our website or email us at firstname.lastname@example.org and we will reply as soon as possible.

 At the moment, we do not offer fee breaks for larger accounts.
 You pay 0.5% of your total investment regardless of your account size.

 Yes, you can open as many Simplewealth accounts as you like.
 Each account will be charged the applicable fee based on the value of that account.
 So, if you are considering two accounts maybe check with us first to save you incurring additional fees.

 Can I export my Simplewealth dashboard data to another tool?

 At the moment, no. But rest assured, we are working on that.